Wheat Akasan or Akasan de Ble (Haitian Name) is a porridge made with bulgur wheat. You can also call it Wheat Porridge.

 It fascinates me when I chat with people from different cultures and realize that we have similar dishes different ways to cook them.
 People from Europe, Latin America, and other Caribbean islands have many similar breakfast dishes prepared with the same ingredients but cooked differently.

 I take lots of pleasure cooking foods I remember eating when I was much younger.
 There are so many of them, and it is a challenge to keep remembering and finding the ingredients.
 When I remember, I love sharing and bring back old comfort foods that made us strong.
 And, this time, I am sharing Wheat Akasan.

-Wheat Akasan or Akasan de Ble is made with cracked or whole wheat that has been soaked, boiled, mixed with milk and then puree in a blender until creamy.
+Wheat Akasan or Akasan de Ble is made with cracked or whole wheat that has been soaked, boiled, mixed with milk, and then puree in a blender until creamy.
 Just that simple!
-Whole milk and evaporated milk are the other two main ingredients with coconut milk being optional.
+Whole milk and evaporated milk are the other two main ingredients, with coconut milk being optional.

 I enjoy Wheat Akasan with coconut milk because the flavor is super delicious.
 And of course, with the traditional spices, cinnamon, star anise, nutmeg, and ginger powdered and pure vanilla extract.
 Such an excellent and delicious breakfast meal for the days you feel like trying something new.

 This is a repost of the original post.